yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

 ## 4.9 Alternatively using the OSDU Search service directly

-Alternatively to the CRS Catalog service, the OSDU standard search service can be used to achieve the same.
-The query syntax is slightly more complicated for some tasks, but the developer has full control of the returned fields and can build a complex query.
+CRS Catalog service is well suited for requesting CRSs.
+It easy to use and guarantees to return all records with a single call, excludes by default vertical CRSs, excludes by default deprecated CRSs, excludes by default most properties that are not of interest, and of course is simpler to use in case complex things are needed like CRS with a specific unit.
+However, if a more complex query is necessery, the OSDU standard search service can be used to achieve the same.
+The query syntax is slightly more complicated for some tasks, but the developer has full control of the returned fields and can build a complex query to extract only the information needed.

 In the examples below a specific list is returned of (Bound) projected CRSs using two calls.
 After the user selects a specific CRS, the record